 We Are GR News

-Ishijah Jefferson’s piece, “The Light of our World,” was chosen by a panel of three professional judges as the top winner of the second annual SmartArt competition among Grand Rapids Public School’s high school students, sponsored by Consumers Energy.
-She received a $1,000 scholarship.
+Jenna Sherwin’s piece, “Light Up the World,” was chosen by three professional judges as the top winner of the sixth annual SmartArt competition among Grand Rapids Public Schools’ high school students, sponsored by Consumers Energy.

 On September 14, 2018, the Michigan Interscholastic Swimming Coaches Association (MISCA) presented the Zone 5 Coach of the Year award to Ottawa Hills boys swim coach, Eve Julian.